scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    :figclass: htb

-   Using spherical harmonics, [Beranek]_, to calculate the pressure wave magnitude (shown) here and phase with a plane wave audio source arriving from the bottom of the figure. :label:`SCATTER`
+   Using spherical harmonics, [Beranek]_, to calculate the pressure wave magnitude (shown) here and phase, using a plane wave audio source arriving from the bottom of the figure. :label:`SCATTER`

 .. figure:: SphericalHeadHRIR.pdf